 The Company's shareholders are provided with an opportunity to cast an advisory vote every three years on the Company's executive compensation program.
 At the Company's annual meeting held in May 2017, a majority of the votes cast supported our advisory vote proposal on the Company's executive compensation program.
-The Compensation Committee will continue to consider the outcome of our past and future advisory vote proposals.
+The Compensation Committee will continue to consider the outcome of our past and future advisory vote proposals, including Proposal No. 2 in this Proxy Statement, when making future compensation decisions for the Named Executive Officers.